E-APR: Mapping the Effectiveness of Automated Program Repair: The E-APR Framework

+APR techniques are defined in Figure~\ref{fig:method} as $t\in T$.
 In this paper we focus on one family of repair approaches: \emph{test-suite based repair approaches} \cite{LeGoues2012GenProg}.
 Approaches from this family aim at repairing bugs exposed by at least one failing test case.
 The main idea of these approaches is to use failed test cases to localise potential faults and then apply mutations to the source code until the program satisfies all unit test cases.
 The mutations that are applied to the program code can range from small changes like modification, addition or removal of a single code line~\cite{LeGoues2012GenProg} to complex edit operations~\cite{MartinezM15,Kim13PAR}, which are mined from software repositories and used to fix a fault in a different context.